 Lack of Standardized Assessment for Admissions

-Though applications to PA school continue to increase, there has not been a standardized assessment dedicated to PA education admissions.
-Many PA programs have had to rely on use of general admissions assessments that are not targeted to the graduate health professions, in general, or to the PA community.
+Though applications to PA schools continue to increase, there has not been a standardized assessment dedicated to PA education admissions.
+Many PA programs have had to rely on the use of general admissions assessments that are not targeted to the graduate health professions, in general, or to the PA educational community.
 Such exams do not assess the type of prerequisite subject matter that is typically required by PA programs and most relevant to student success.
-The PA-CAT covers nine core prerequisite subjects that are required by most PA programs and imperative to student success.
+The PA-CAT exam covers nine core prerequisite subjects that are required by most PA programs and imperative to student success.

 Challenges with Use of Admissions Variables